 His broad and diverse practice allows him to represent several types of clients.
 In his corporate practice, he advises family-owned and other privately-held companies in a variety of matters, including general corporate representation and counsel, choice of entity, corporate restructurings, and various types of business contracts.
 The following are illustrations of the types of transactions in Mr. Bourland’s practice:

 - Representation of seller in the sale of a multi-unit franchise system;

-- Representation of franchise of a national brand relating to general corporate needs, including, corporate formation, reorganization, and negotiation of various contracts and real property leases;
+- Representation of franchisee of a national brand relating to general corporate needs, including corporate formation, reorganization, and negotiation of various contracts and real property leases;

 - Representation of seller in the sale of a party rental business to a national corporation;

 - Representation of a purchaser in the acquisition of multiple heavy-duty truck dealerships;